Skip to main content

 How reliable is LLY's dividend for long-term investors?

-The dividend sustainability can be assessed through the payout ratio - Eli Lilly and Company pays $5.60 per share in dividends against earnings of $15.31 per share, resulting in a payout ratio of 36.58%.
-This balanced payout between 30-60% suggests a sustainable dividend policy that allows both shareholder returns and business reinvestment.
-The dividend appears well-covered by earnings.
-The next dividend payment is scheduled for 9/10/2025.
+The dividend sustainability can be assessed through the payout ratio - Eli Lilly and Company pays $5.80 per share in dividends against earnings of $20.76 per share, resulting in a payout ratio of 27.94%.
+This conservative payout below 30% indicates excellent dividend safety with substantial room for future increases.
+The company retains most earnings for growth while still rewarding shareholders.
+The next dividend payment is scheduled for Dec 10, 2025.

 Company Size & Market